AllanBranstiter/kuya-comps/README.md

-# eBay Baseball Card Comps Tool v0.6.0 (Production Beta)
+# eBay Baseball Card Comps Tool v0.7.0

-A web application for scraping and analyzing eBay baseball card sold/active listings with FMV calculations and intelligent deal-finding.
+A web application for scraping and analyzing eBay baseball card sold/active listings with FMV calculations, intelligent deal-finding, and a personal card collection tracker with automatic price history.

 ## Features

+### Comps & Analysis
 *   **Dual Search Display**: Automatically shows both sold listings and active listings below FMV
 *   **Advanced Filtering**: Raw Only, Base Only, Exclude Autographs, and Buy It Now Only filters
 *   **Smart Deal Finding**: Active listings filtered to show only items priced at or below Fair Market Value